trash80/Arduinoboy/README.md

 * 45 - `A-1` Table Up
 * 46 - `A#1` Table Down
 * 47 - `B-1` Cue Table
-* 48+ - Notes from this note will accept midi in from an external keyboard or sequencer and allow you to play the notes`C-2 to C-8`.
+* 48+ - Notes from this note up will accept midi in from an external keyboard or sequencer and allow you to play the notes`C-2 to C-8`.
-* Midi Program Change will select from instrument table
+* Midi Program Change messages will select from instrument table
 * Default Midi channel is 16.
-You can change in the top of the main source file in the archive, or in the [Max Pat editor](#max).
+You can set this in the top of the main source file in the archive, or via the [Max Pat editor](#max).

+In LSDJ the `sync` mode should be set to `Keyboard`

 #### Mode 4 MIDI to Nanoloop sync
 Sync [Nanoloop.](http://www.nanoloop.com/) to external midi clock signals sent to the midi in.

+In Nanoloop, the sync mode should be set to `slave`.

 #### Mode 5 Full MIDI with mGB
-[mGB](https://github.com/trash80/mGB) is a Gameboy cartridge program (You need a Flash Cart and Transfer hardware) That enables the Gameboy to act as a full MIDI supported sound module.
+[mGB](https://github.com/trash80/mGB) is a Gameboy cartridge program (You need a Flash Cart and Transfer hardware) That enables the Gameboy to act as a MIDI supported sound module that allows full control of the Game Boy sound hardware.

 It works with the old DMG Gameboy as well as GBC/GBA.

 #### Mode 6 LSDJ LIVE/SYNC MAP
 This mode will perform one of two functions depending on the `Sync` setting in LSDJ:

 * `LIVE MAP` - Lsdj will use its own clock, but a incoming midi note will cue midi note # to song row # in live mode.
 * `SYNC MAP` - Lsdj will sync to incoming MIDI sync, and notes immediately change the song row #.

+In LSDJ the `sync` mode should be set to `Live/Sync`.

+*This requires a special version of LSDJ, which can be found in your account on the [LSDJ website](http://littlesounddj.com/lsd/latest/full_version/).*

 #### Mode 7 LSDJ MIDIOUT